mozilla/mozilla-django-oidc/docs/settings.rst

    :default: ``None``

    Sets the key the IdP uses to sign ID tokens in the case of an RSA sign algorithm.
-   Should be the JWK as a python dict.
+   Should be the signing key in PEM or DER format.

 .. py:attribute:: LOGIN_REDIRECT_URL